Strattera vs Adderall

 One medication is a stimulant and the other is a non-stimulant, and that difference shapes everything else.
 The table below sums up the core points, with more detail underneath.

 Their legal status differs.
 Adderall is a Schedule II controlled substance, the strictest category for a prescription medication, and it carries an FDA boxed warning about misuse, abuse, and addiction.
 A boxed warning is the FDA's most serious warning.
-Atomoxetine is not a controlled substance and has no abuse potential.
-It does carry a boxed warning about a possible increase in suicidal thoughts in children and adolescents.
+In practice, an Adderall prescription cannot be refilled the usual way, so a new prescription is needed each time and it takes planning ahead.
+Atomoxetine is not a controlled substance and has no abuse potential, so it is refilled like a routine medication.
+Atomoxetine does carry its own boxed warning, about a possible increase in suicidal thoughts in children and adolescents, especially early in treatment.

 They differ in effectiveness.
 Stimulants are generally effective for more people, and atomoxetine's effect is often more modest.
-That is a general pattern, not a rule for any one person.
+That is a general pattern across groups of people, not a rule for any one person.
+Some people do very well on atomoxetine.

 Their daily pattern is different.
-Adderall has a dose-by-dose rise and fall through the day, with the effect building after a dose and easing later.
-Atomoxetine gives steady, all-day coverage without those peaks.
+Adderall has a dose-by-dose rise and fall through the day, with the effect building after a dose and easing later, and some people notice a dip in mood or a rise in irritability as a dose wears off, sometimes called rebound.
+Atomoxetine gives steady, all-day coverage without those peaks and without rebound, because it works gradually rather than dose by dose.

 Side effects compared

 Because both medications treat ADHD in part by affecting attention and arousal, they share a set of side effects.
-Both can reduce appetite, affect sleep, and modestly raise heart rate and blood pressure.
+Both can reduce appetite, affect sleep, cause headache and dry mouth, and modestly raise heart rate and blood pressure.
+Many of the milder early effects ease as the body adjusts.
+With atomoxetine, taking the dose with food can help with nausea.

 The risks that matter most are different.
-With Adderall, the main concern is its potential for misuse, abuse, and addiction, which is the basis for its controlled substance status.
+With Adderall, the main concern is its potential for misuse, abuse, and addiction, which is the basis for its controlled substance status, along with its cardiovascular effects in anyone with a serious heart condition.
 With atomoxetine, there is no abuse potential, and the boxed warning to know is about a possible increase in suicidal thoughts in children and adolescents.
 If a side effect is severe, or it is not improving, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 Sexual effects are not a central feature of either medication in the way they are for many antidepressants.
-Atomoxetine can be associated with some sexual side effects in adults.
+Atomoxetine can be associated with some sexual side effects in adults, such as lower sex drive or difficulty with arousal or orgasm.
+Amphetamine is not a notable cause of sexual side effects.
 Any troubling effect in this area is worth raising with a prescriber.

 Why a clinician might choose one over the other